-About the Auraria Campus Inter-Institutional Program www.CCD.edu/InterInstitutional

-Under the inter-institutional registration program, CCD and its partners on the Auraria Campus (MSU Denver and CU Denver) allow students to take select college-level courses at a host institution if space is available.
-CCD students have the advantage of paying lower tuition rate for courses offered by the host institution, while MSU Denver and CU Denver students have access to a diverse selection of electives and courses that may not be available at their home institutions.
+About the Auraria Campus Inter-Institutional Program www.CCD.edu/InterInstitutional take select college-level courses at a host institution if space is available.
+CCD students have the advantage of paying a lower tuition rate for courses offered by the host institution, while MSU Denver and CU Denver students have access to a diverse selection of electives and courses that may not be available at their home institutions.